IKOR-GmbH/sip-framework/docs-snapshot/archetype.md

     - validators

-More about modules and internal SIP structure you can find [here](./README.md).
+More about packages and internal SIP structure you can find [here](./README.md).

 More information about Maven archetypes is available here:
 [Maven Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html)